Top Benefits of DevOps: What do you Need to Know as a CIO?

 Rabobank from the Netherlands is one of the top 30 largest financial institutions in the world.
 It needed to deploy its applications faster, irrespective of the changing financial market.

-However, the team kept facing 20% failure rates, and as a result, they decided to leverage DevOps for faster deployments and reduce errors.
+However, the team kept facing 20% failure rates, and as a result, they decided to leverage DevOps for faster deployments and fewer errors.

-Rabobank’s DevOps approach involved automating deployments and improved coordination between teams.
+Rabobank’s DevOps approach involved automating deployments improved communication, and better collaboration coordination between teams.
 As a result, the financial institution achieved,

 - 60% faster deployments